"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Demographics (continued)

 \section{Demographics (continued)}

-\paragraph{Geographic Location} Our participants resided in 13 different countries, primarily in North America: the United States ($n$=$11$), Canada ($n$=$4$), and Mexico ($n$=$2$).
-Other countries include France ($n$=$2$) and Australia, Brazil, Chile, China, Colombia, India, Indonesia, The Netherlands, the United Kingdom ($n$=$1$ each).

-\paragraph{Age} Almost half of participants (n=12) are within the 25-34 year old age group.
-Six participants were 18-25 and ten participants were above the age of 34.
+\header{Age} Almost half of participants (n=12) were within the 25-34 year old age group.
+Six participants were 18-24 and ten participants were above the age of 34.
 Table~\ref{table:age} displays the full breakdown.

-\paragraph{Occupational and Educational Background} Participants were allowed to select multiple responses for their industry.
-The most common industries include gig work (9) science and technology (8) and arts, culture and entertainment (7).
-Exactly half of participants hold a Bachelor's degree or higher.
+\header{Occupational and Educational Background} Participants were allowed to select multiple responses for their industry.
+The most common industries included gig work (9) science and technology (8) and arts, culture and entertainment (7).
+Exactly half of participants held a Bachelor's degree or higher.
 For the full statistics on both occupational background and educational attainment, see Tables~\ref{table:occupation} and ~\ref{table:education}.

-\paragraph{Race and ethnicity.} Seventeen of the participants self-described as White\footnote{Individuals who described themselves as ``White \& Hispanic'', ``Mexican caucasian'', ``presenting as white'' were included in both of these counts.} , 6 as Latin American,\footnote{Includes those who self-described as ``Latin American'', ``Hispanic'', ``Latino''.} and 5 as Asian.
+\header{Race and ethnicity} Twenty of the participants self-described as White,\footnote{Individuals who described themselves as ``White \& Hispanic'', ``Mexican caucasian'', ``presenting as white'' were included in both of these counts.} seven as Latin American,\footnote{Includes those who self-described as ``Latin American'', ``Hispanic'', ``Latino''.}, five as Asian, and two did not describe themselves.